EnvSedMech/Inverse_Sediment_Supply/README.txt

 ## Channel geometry:
 1) Extracted using publicly available NAIP imagery.
 2) Simplified using changepoint analysis.

+## Model Calibration/Validation
-3) Calibrated for Water Surface Elevation (m) and SSC (m³/m³).
+1) Calibrated for Water Surface Elevation (m) and SSC (m³/m³).
-4) Validated using remote sensing-derived Erosion and Deposition amounts (m).
+2) Validated using remote sensing-derived Erosion and Deposition amounts (m).

 ## Inverse Modeling Framework:
-1) Relies on the conceptual framework validated for the Elwha Dam removals by Sharma, (2023) (also shown in the "Description_Part3A.docx" file)
+1) Relies on the conceptual framework validated for the Elwha Dam removals by Sharma (2023) (also shown in the "Description_Part3A.docx" file)
 2) Well-commented code available in "Demo_w_desc.R."
 3) Parameter to be optimized: Upstream sediment supply concentration (Cs in m³/m³).
 4) Objective function: RMSE.